Be part of Hadrian's Wall 1900 Festival - Activity Organisers

-We are inviting individuals, groups, organisations and venues along the length of the wall to develop events and activity to be programmed as part of Hadrian’s Wall 1900.
+We are on the hunt for individuals, groups, organisations and venues along the length of the wall who can develop and deliver events and activity that will be part of our year-long programme as Activity Organsiers.

 - Find out more about Hadrian's Wall 1900 Festival here.